Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

-The polar redshift $Z_p$ of rotating protoquark stars shown in \cref{Mass_Rez} increases monotonically with $M$ at all evolutionary stages, reflecting the growth of stellar compactness \cite{Lattimer:2000nx, 1994ApJ...424..823C, Stergioulas95}.
-Rotation systematically suppresses $Z_p$, as centrifugal support lowers the effective gravitational potential, with highly oblate configurations exhibiting the smallest redshifts at fixed mass \cite{Paschalidis:2016vmz}.
-Thermal evolution introduces a further ordering: hot, lepton-rich stars display the lowest $Z_p$ because a softened QM EOS and larger radii reduce compactness, whereas cooling and deleptonization stiffen the EOS, contract the star, and shift the sequences upward toward the cold, catalyzed limit where $Z_p$ is maximal.
-Hot, lepton-rich quark stars can exhibit significantly lower polar redshifts than hadronic stars of the same mass and rotation because their softer EOS leads to stronger thermal expansion~\cite{Pons:1998mm, Gondek-Rosinska:2000rjg}.
-This implies that redshift measurements must be interpreted together with rotational state and thermal history, since a hot, rapidly rotating quark star can mimic a colder hadronic one; combined constraints on $Z_p$--$M$--$R$ therefore offer a powerful probe of the dense-matter EOS \cite{Yagi:2016bkt}.
+The polar redshift $Z_p$ of rotating proto-QSs shown in \cref{Mass_Rez} increases monotonically with $M$ at all evolutionary stages, reflecting the increase in stellar compactness \cite{Lattimer:2000nx, 1994ApJ...424..823C, Stergioulas95}.
+Rotation systematically reduces $Z_p$, as centrifugal support lowers the effective gravitational potential, with highly oblate configurations exhibiting the smallest values at fixed mass \cite{Paschalidis:2016vmz}.
+Thermal evolution introduces an additional ordering: hot, lepton-rich stars tend to exhibit lower $Z_p$, as thermal effects generally lead to larger radii and reduced compactness, whereas cooling and deleptonization contract the star and shift the sequences toward the cold, catalyzed limit where $Z_p$ is maximal.

+Comparisons with hadronic stars indicate that, for a given mass and $r_p/r_e$, hot quark stars may exhibit lower polar redshifts, although this behavior is model dependent and reflects differences in the underlying EOS and thermal response \cite{Pons:1998mm, Gondek-Rosinska:2000rjg}.
+This highlights that $Z_p$ must be interpreted in conjunction with the rotational state and thermal history, as different configurations may produce similar redshift values.
+Combined constraints on $Z_p$, $M$, and $R$ can therefore provide a valuable probe of the dense-matter EOS \cite{Yagi:2016bkt}.